Jeju Island has a lot going for it.

 Walk along the trail that begins in the Yongmeori Coast to see beautiful rock formations, views of the Sanbangsan mountain and the sea, and, if you’re coming from mid-March through April, vibrant yellow canola fields all around.
 It’s certainly the postcard-perfect Jeju scenery.

 You can also walk up to the Sanbanggulsa grotto and take a break at one of the cafés at the foot of the mountain.
-A cruise around the geopark will give you amazing views of Songaksan Volcano and Marado Island.
+A cruise around the geopark gives you amazing views of Songaksan Volcano and Marado Island.
 If you have some extra time or want a relaxing alternative to walking, dip into the Sanbangsan hot springs.

 Head next to Cheonjeyeon waterfalls, one of Jeju Island’s most beautiful waterfalls.